ckunte/secprop/README.md

 ## Download

 Clone the repository on your computer.
-The following downloads `moorprop` folder:
+The following downloads `secprop` folder:

 	git clone https://github.com/ckunte/secprop.git